cloud66/help-old/_posts/building-your-stack/building-a-manifest-file.md

             postgis: true
             root_disk_size: 100
             root_disk_type: ssd
-            extra_packages:
-                - chrony
 </pre>
 <hr>
 <h3 id="postgis">PostGIS</h3>

 - **version**: Specify the version of PostGIS you want to install.
-- **extra_packages** (_Optional_): A list of extra apt packages to be installed on the server, before deploying the application.
-This example installs `chrony` apt package on the server before deploying the application.

 <pre class="prettyprint">
 production: